Release Date: February 2020

-SNMP Trap Filters are replaced with the new SNMP Trap Configuration module available under Monitoring Management in the Setup section.
-See Deprecation Notices for more information.
+- SNMP Trap Filters: SNMP Trap Filters are replaced with the new SNMP Trap Configuration module available under Monitoring Management in the Setup section.

-As announced in a previous release, the Bulk Import feature is no longer available.
-You can use the resource APIs to add, change and remove resources in bulk.
+- Bulk Import option: You can use the resource APIs to add, change and remove resources in bulk.